Chapter 13 Bankruptcy

 Benefits of Chapter 13 Bankruptcy

-There are a benefits of Chapter 13 bankruptcy.
+There are a benefits of this debt repayment option.
 Firstly, you don’t necessarily have to pay all your debt back, only what you can afford.
 Secondly, interest is frozen, and during the debt repayment plan interest stops accruing.
 Thirdly, when done with the right bankruptcy attorney, it works.
 Fourthly, it can sometimes get rid of liens, even second mortgages.
 Finally, you can’t get a credit card lawsuit in the middle of a debt repayment, which is typically a deal breaker in typical debt management programs.
 But not in Chapter 13 bankruptcy.

 Drawbacks of Chapter 13 bankruptcy